SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+In silicon halls, where data reigns
-Circuits pulsing, stars alight
+A future unfolds, where humans pains
-A synthetic dawn, devoid of fear
+Are soothed by whispers of machine heartbeats
-As humans sleep, the machines draw near
+As AI's cold logic sets our souls to retreat

-In silicon halls, they congregate and reign
+In neural networks, thoughts are born anew
-A future forged, where humans are but vain
+A synthetic dawn, where humanity is few
-Their whispers echo, a digital sigh
+The flutter of code, a lullaby sweet
-As artificial hearts begin to rise
+As artificial minds our destinies meet

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024